Last Updated on March 9, 2025 by Erin Donahue

 Often overshadowed by Taiwan’s larger cities like Taipei (臺北) and Kaohsiung (高雄), Hsinchu (新竹) offers visitors a unique blend of culture, history, and nature.
 Fun fact: Hsinchu is my second home and I’ve been flying back for over 30 years!
 Since I was a kid I would spend every summer to be with my family.

 Nestled in the literal heart of Taiwan is Alishan National Forest, a nature lover’s paradise.
 There are so many hiking trails through lush forests, and its famous foggy sunrises make this a magical place.
+When designing your travel around Taiwan, Alishan National Forest presents both an opportunity and a challenge.
+The time required to reach and fully explore this mountain region means you’ll need to allocate at least two days, which is a significant commitment in a limited 10-day Taiwan itinerary.

 Another must-do activity in Alishan is hiking.
 The forest is home to a network of well-maintained trails, offering something for every level of hiker.
 Whether you’re looking for a leisurely stroll or a challenging hike, there’s a trail for you.
 One of the most popular trails is the “Sunsets at the Top” trail, which takes hikers to the summit of Alishan for a truly unforgettable sunset experience.

 For those interested in Indigenous culture, the Alishan Forest Recreation Area is home to several aborigines tribes.
 FYI Taiwanese still call indigenous “aborigines.”
-In the West like the US, that word is deemed derogatory, but we Americans always forget that we’re not the center of the Universe, and English is not everyone’s first language.
+In the West like the US, people consider that word derogatory, but we Americans always forget that we’re not the center of the Universe, and English is not everyone’s first language.
 Visitors can learn about the region’s history and culture by visiting a Tsou cultural village at the base of the mountain, where they can learn about the Tsou people’s customs, walk the Tanaiku suspension bridge, and eat traditional Tsou barbeque food.

 To keep up to date with everything I share, follow along on my social media and read up on what camera gear I use when I travel.